 One of the more intriguing offerings used to lure more than mortgage borrowers came from E-Trade Mortgage, a subsidiary of E-Trade Financial.

-It sought to add stock and bond investors and other financial services clients by rolling out a Mortgage on the Move Loan (MOTM) product that gave customers the option of taking their new loan with them -- including a low-interest rate -- to their ...
+It sought to add stock and bond investors and other financial services clients by rolling out a Mortgage on the Move Loan (MOTM) product that gave customers the option of taking their new loan with them — including a low-interest rate — to their next house.
+The program is no longer available because E-Trade no longer originates and keeps its own loans.